 Getting arrested for Driving Under the Influence (DUI) can bring on difficult times, but with an experienced legal team on your side it can help mitigate some of your anxieties and fears.
 Our Orlando-based criminal defense firm has represented numerous DUI clients with the odds seemingly stacked against them and have received incredible results.
 We’re able to do this because we attack the case from all angles, poking holes in what seems like a strong set of facts.
 Additionally, if you allow our firm to represent you, you’re not just treated like another client—you’re treated like family.
 We can’t say the same for other firms that promise you the moon, and then ultimately don’t deliver.
-At Joshi Law Firm your mind can be put at ease knowing that you’re in good hands and that we will do everything we can to aggressively fight your DUI to get a favorable result.
+At the Joshi & Schisani Law Firm your mind can be put at ease knowing that you’re in good hands and that we will do everything we can to aggressively fight your DUI to get a favorable result.

 Below are some commonly asked questions regarding Driving Under the Influence (DUI):

 What must the State prove to get a conviction for Driving Under the Influence?

 The State must prove two independent elements beyond a reasonable doubt to sustain a conviction: (1) The Defendant drove or was in actual physical control of a vehicle; and (2) While driving or in actual physical control of the vehicle, the Defendant was under the influence of alcohol or drugs to the extent that his or her normal faculties were impaired.